-- 9.1 The Municipality has considered the need and desire to grant relief to a specific category of owners of properties and owners of a specific category of properties with a view to providing for appropriate measures to alleviate the impact of the rates burden on them. - 9.2 The municipality will not grant relief in respect of the payment of rates other than by way of an exemption, rebate or reduction provided for in this By-Law and granted in terms of section 15 of the Act to: - 9.2.1 A specified category of properties; or - 9.2.2 A specified category of owners of property as provided for hereunder. - 9.3 The municipality will not grant relief to the owners of property on an individual basis. - 9.4 The relief measures shall be granted as follows;

-9.4.1 Category of specific owners
+- 9.1 The Municipality has considered the need and desire to grant relief to a specific category of owners of properties and owners of a specific category of properties with a view to providing for appropriate measures to alleviate the impact of the rates burden on them. - 9.2 The municipality will not grant relief in respect of the payment of rates other than by way of an exemption, rebate or reduction provided for in this By-Law and granted in terms of section 15 of the Act to: - 9.2.1 A specified category of properties; or - 9.2.2 A specified category of owners of property as provided for hereunder. - 9.3 The municipality will not grant relief to the owners of property: - 9.3.1 On an individual basis. - 9.3.2 If the account is in arrears on the date of application. - 9.4 The relief measures shall be granted as follows; - 9.4.1 Category of specific owners